AKSW/2023.d2r2.aksw.org/docs/call-for-papers.md

 ## Journal Special Issue

-We plan to invite a selection of the best contributions to the D2R2 workshop to submit an extended article to a special issue of the [*it - Information Technology*](https://www.degruyter.com/journal/key/itit/html) journal.
+We plan to invite a selection of the best contributions to the D2R2 workshop to submit an extended article to a special issue of the [it - Information Technology](https://www.degruyter.com/journal/key/itit/html) journal.
+Further information will be provided when the time comes.